-If either of the power supply modules fail, the other module will support the full load and allow the system to continue operation without interruption.
-The PWR Fail LED will illuminate and remain on until the failed unit has been replaced.
-Replace with the same model.
+If either of the two power supply modules fail, the other module will take the full load and allow the system to continue operation without interruption.
+The Power Fail LED will illuminate and remain on until the failed unit has been replaced.
 Replacement units can be ordered directly from Supermicro.